-Selecting probe cycles
+Selecting touch probe cycles

-To select the Manual Operation or El.
+▶ Select the Manual Operation or El.
 Handwheel mode of operation

-Select the touch probe functions by pressing the TOUCH PROBE soft key.
-The TNC displays additional soft keys: see table above.
+▶ Select the touch probe functions by pressing the TOUCH PROBE soft key.
+The TNC displays additional soft keys: see table above

-▶ To select the probe cycle, press the appropriate soft key, for example PROBING ROT, and the TNC displays the associated menu.
+Select the touch probe cycle by pressing the appropriate soft key, for example PROBING ROT for the TNC to display the associated menu